OpenAI-compatible RESTful APIs for Amazon Bedrock

 Please follow the steps below to deploy the Bedrock Proxy APIs into your AWS account.
 Only supports regions where Amazon Bedrock is available (such as us-west-2

-Step 1: Create your own custom API key (Optional)
+Step 1: Create your own API key in Secrets Manager (MUST)

 Note: This step is to use any string (without spaces) you like to create a custom API Key (credential) that will be used to access the proxy API later.
-This key does not have to match your actual OpenAI key, and you don't need to have an OpenAI API key.
-It is recommended that you take this step and ensure that you keep the key safe and private.
+This key does not have to match your actual OpenAI key, and you don't need to have an OpenAI API key. please keep the key safe and private.

-- Open the AWS Management Console and navigate to the Systems Manager service.
+Open the AWS Management Console and navigate to the AWS Secrets Manager service.

 Step 2: Deploy the CloudFormation stack